 Cheese: I usually use a mix of cheddar and mozzarella.
 After testing a few blends, I’ve found cheddar gives great sharpness and flavor, while mozzarella melts smoothly and adds creaminess.
 You can swap in Swiss, Monterey Jack, or even pepper jack if you want a little spice.

-Instructions to Make This Vegetarian Breakfast Casserole:
+How to Make This Make-Ahead Breakfast Casserole

-Cook the vegetables
+Step 2: Sauté the vegetables

 overhead view of sautéed veggies in a skillet.